 HIA courses incorporate information on the impact, uses and applications of technology in healthcare administration.
-Specific coursework may include:
+Specific coursework may include management principles, computer science, and the following:

 - Legal and ethical issues